List of 24 Gemstones with Names, Colors, & Pictures

 Gemstones have played numerous roles in the myths and tales of human societies throughout history.
 Although some are believed to have unique powers, each shares a typical beauty, distinct with a unique color, birthplace, and story.
 Gems come in every color of the rainbow and are gathered from all edges of the globe, with each colored gemstone possessing a one-of-a-kind production of lovely color.

-Explore beautiful gemstones and fine jewelry at our top-rated jeweler.
+Explore beautiful gemstones and fine jewelry at Blue Nile.

 In addition to learning about some of nature's finest gemstones in this article, explore our list of birthstones by month.